Morning, Thursday, 20th February 2020

 THIS EVENT IS CPD CERTIFIED

-Further sessions will consider the Government’s review into overprescribing and how to encourage the appropriate use of antibiotics, looking at increasing patient awareness of AMR, improving diagnostic testing of infections and engaging with clinicians, vets and farmers to reduce antibiotic use.
+We expect discussion on the Government’s review into overprescribing and how to encourage the appropriate use of antibiotics, looking at increasing patient awareness of AMR, improving diagnostic testing of infections and engaging with clinicians, vets and farmers to reduce antibiotic use.